Protobuf

 4.1 Define Protobuf Rule

-1. Make a request, which has Content-Type: application/x-protobuf or Content-Type: application/protobuf
+1. Your Protobuf Request should have a Content-Type header, which is Content-Type: application/x-protobuf or Content-Type: application/protobuf

-2. You can see the Warning that Proxyman couldn't parse properly due to the absence of Message Type.
-Click Add to open Protobuf Settings
+2. Proxyman detects that it's a Protobuf Payload -> A Warning that Proxyman couldn't parse properly due to the absence of the message type.
+Click Add to open Protobuf Settings.

-• Right Click on the Protobuf Request -> Tools -> Protobuf
+Alternatively, you can right-click on your Request -> Tools -> Protobuf

-• Select which Message Type for this request (Add Desc file if need)
+3. In the Protobuf Rule Window -> Select which Message Type for this request (Add Desc file if needed) for this Request/Response

-4. Click Add and see qualified JSON Format
+4. Click Add and see the JSON Format

 4.2 Read from Content-Type Header